ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     >>> print(pl_resp[0].offset)
     0

-Accessing the ``item`` component produces the actual listing of project in the message:
+Accessing the ``item`` component produces the actual listing of projects in the message:

 .. code:: python